home page > legal knowledge > intellectual property right > trademark > What are the situations in which the trademark is invalid from the beginning?

 (I) Registered trademark Obvious defects

 1. Violation《 Trademark Law 》Prohibitive provisions.
-That is to say, in violation of Article 10 of the Trademark Law, the registered trademark uses a mark that is prohibited by law from being used as a trademark; In violation of Article 11 of the Trademark Law, the registered trademark uses signs that are prohibited by law to be used as registered trademarks; In violation of Article 12 of the Trademark Law, a registered three-dimensional trademark is a sign that does not have distinctive features and cannot be registered.
+That is to say, in violation of Article 10 of the Trademark Law, the registered trademark uses signs that are prohibited by law to be used as trademarks; In violation of Article 11 of the Trademark Law, the registered trademark uses signs that are prohibited by law to be used as registered trademarks; In violation of Article 12 of the Trademark Law, a registered three-dimensional trademark is a sign that does not have distinctive features and cannot be registered.

 2. Obtaining registration by deception.
-This refers to the application of the registered trademark owner Trademark registration Obtaining registration by fabricating, concealing facts, or forging application documents and other relevant supporting documents, such as forging Business license Forge the approval document of the drug or tobacco administration department, forge the certificate of origin, etc.
+This refers to the application of the registered trademark owner Trademark registration To make up, conceal facts, or forge Obtaining registration by fraudulent means such as application documents and other relevant supporting documents, such as forgery Business license Forge the approval document of the drug or tobacco administration department, forge the certificate of origin, etc.

 (2) Obtaining registration by improper means

-Trademark right It is more complicated for people to obtain registration by illegal means such as infringing on others' prior rights, malicious rush registration, and infringing on others' business reputation.
+Trademark right If a person acts in violation of the prior rights of others Rush to register It is complicated to obtain registration by unfair means such as infringing on others' business reputation.

 1. Infringe the prior rights of others.
 This means that the trademark applied for registration conflicts with the prior legal rights of others.
-In fact, this trademark infringes the prior rights of others, such as Copyright industrial design patent Right, portrait right, name right, trade name right and other civil rights.
+In fact, this trademark infringes the prior rights of others, such as Copyright industrial design patent Rights portraiture right Name right , trade name right and other civil rights.
 The reason why such trademark rights are invalid is that the applicant applies for registration of the rights enjoyed by others as his own trademark, which is Tortious conduct The law cannot tolerate it.

 (1) Preemptively register trademarks that have been used by others and have certain influence;